 Working with others to expand her practice, find design solutions for the customer, research new processes and techniques are important factors in Blessed Unrest's creation process.
-As a member of Collect Scotland and Edinburgh Printmakers Workshop Lorna has been involved in several exciting projects in 2017 and continues to welcome new connections and partnerships moving forward in the coming year.
+Lorna has been involved in several exciting projects since 2015 and continues to welcome new connections, partnerships and commissions each year.

 Walk In Café Mural